tuang3142/rubyquiz/README.md

 ### Idea

 This problem is more commonly known as [monotonic queue](http://www.algorithmsandme.com/monotonic-queue/).
-The idea is to create a queue and make sure the order is decreasing so that the first number in q is the largest.
+The idea is to create a queue and make sure the order is decreasing so that the first number in q is always the largest.

 ### Complexity